-November is the month in which the Church devotes herself especially, to the remembrance of those who have died in the previous year.
-As we remember the communion of saints already "raised to the altar" in Heaven, we also pray for those among the righteous of this life, who nonetheless part from this earth with sufficient imperfections, so as to remain in a state of purification, at the end of which they are released to witness the Beatific Vision, to see their God face to face in Glory.
+November is the month in which the Church devotes herself especially to the remembrance of those who have died in the previous year.
+As we acknowledge the communion of saints already "raised to the altar" in Heaven, we also pray for those among the righteous of this life, who nonetheless part from this earth with sufficient imperfections, so as to remain in a state of purification, at the end of which they are released to witness the Beatific Vision, to see their God face to face in Glory.

 And so, as is said in the Book of Maccabees: “It is a good and holy thought to pray for the dead.”
 The chorus of both the "Church Suffering" (the souls of purgatory) and the "Church Triumphant" (the saints in heaven), along with the choirs of angels, are among the assembled at every Mass with the "Church Militant" (the rest of us).

 The second day of the month is traditionally known as All Souls Day in the western Church.
 In Latin America and other former Spanish colonies, it is also known as "dia de los muertos" (day of the dead).
 But since the celebration usually would have begun on the eve of All Saints Day (All Hallows' Eve, or Halloween), it is often referred to in the plural.
 In former Hispanic territories such as the Philippines, Sal's family still goes to the cemetery where their deceased loved ones are buried, not simply to lay flowers, but for a picnic.
 That sounds rather bizarre to us in the States, unless you consider the mayhem we make out of Halloween.
 Customs associated with this holiday include building private altars honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed.
 It is likely that such confections are brought with the family to the graves.